1984Doc/AI-Scribe/README.md

 If this was successful, you need to download the files that I wrote [HERE](https://github.com/1984Doc/AI-Scribe).
 Unzip the files (if the hyperlink doesn't work https://github.com/1984Doc/AI-Scribe).

 Run the `server.py` file.
 This will download the files to help organize the text after converting from audio.

 Run the `client.py` file and edit the IP addresses in the `Settings` menu.

+# How to run with JanAI
+1. Download and install janAI and configure with your LLM of choice.
+2. Start the JanAI server.
+3. Open the python client applications and set the Model Endpoint to your settings in the JanAI (Typically http://localhost:1337/v1/ by default)
+4. Set your model to the one of choice (Gemma 2 2b recommended Model ID: "gemma-2-2b-it")
+5. Save the settings
+6. Click the KoboldCPP button to enable custom endpoint.